Show only selected publications

 Attacks on Internet routing are typically viewed through the lens of availability and confidentiality, assuming an adversary that either discards traffic or performs eavesdropping.
 Yet, a strategic adversary can use routing attacks to compromise the security of critical Internet applications like Tor, certificate authorities, and the bitcoin network.
 In this paper, we survey such application-specific routing attacks and argue that both application-layer and network-layer defenses are essential and urgently needed.
 The good news is that, while deployment challenges have hindered the adoption of network-layer defenses (i.e. secure routing protocols) thus far, application-layer defenses are much easier to deploy in the short term.

-Today, network devices share buffer across output queues to avoid drops during transient congestion with less buffer space, thus with a lower per-chip cost.
-While effective most of the time, this sharing can cause undesired interactions among seemingly independent traffic, especially in high load.
-As a result, low-priority traffic can cause increased packet loss to high-priority traffic, and long flows can prevent the buffer from absorbing incoming bursts.
-The cause of this perhaps unintuitive outcome is today’s buffer sharing techniques that are unable to guarantee isolation even to a small portion of the traffic, without statically allocating buffer space.
-To address this issue, we designed PLASTICINE, a novel buffer management scheme that offers strict isolation guarantees without keeping the buffer underutilized.
-PLASTICINE significantly reduces Query Completion Times (QCT) and Flow Completion Time (FCT) of short flows while achieving on-par throughput compared to convectional buffer management algorithms even when they are paired with DCTCP.
-We show that PLASTICINE is practical and runs at line-rate on existing hardware (Barefoot Tofino).
+Today, network devices share buffer across priority queues to avoid drops during transient congestion.
+While cost-effective most of the time, this sharing can cause undesired interference among seemingly independent traffic.
+As a result, low-priority traffic can cause increased packet loss to high-priority traffic.
+Similarly, long flows can prevent the buffer from absorbing incoming bursts even if they do not share the same queue.
+The cause of this perhaps unintuitive outcome is that today’s buffer sharing techniques are unable to guarantee isolation across (priority) queues without statically allocating buffer space.
+To address this issue, we designed FB, a novel buffer sharing scheme that offers strict isolation guarantees to high-priority traffic without sacrificing link utilizations.
+Thus, FB outperforms conventional buffer sharing algorithms in absorbing bursts while achieving on-par throughput.
+We show that FB is practical and runs at line-rate on existing hardware (Barefoot Tofino).
+Significantly, FB’s operations can be approximated in non-programmable devices.

 Thomas Wirtgen, Quentin De Coninck, Randy Bush, Laurent Vanbever, Olivier Bonaventure